 Ben Caldwell is trained in classical fine arts, specifically painting & sculpture.
 It merges with training in the traditions of master metalsmiths.
 He has studied the forms, proportions & techniques of old masters and taken inspiration from nature to create timeless, heirloom-quality functional art for the home.

 A finished painting consist of many layers of oil paint.
 The foundation is created with blended soft brushwork.
-He uses a variety of techniques to apply more gestural marks.
+She uses a variety of techniques to apply more gestural marks.
 A palette knife is used.

 He works primarily with acrylic paint on canvases, linen, or on board using traditional and newer techniques of painting like the use of acrylic skins and other materials for collages.

 Carden Avenue strives to create an effortless and timeless look for their customers.
 By featuring three key lines, Statements, Classics and Naturals, they have a broad appeal to a variety of ages and personal styles.
-They hope that each piece of our jewelry enhances the individuality of its wearer.
+Their hope is that each piece of our jewelry enhances the individuality of its wearer.
 This year they won the inaugural Nashville Fashion Alliance Pitch Night.

 Carden Avenue jewelry has been featured in Nashville Lifestyles, StyleBlueprint and Style Vault.